Leroy Highbaugh Sr. Research Chair and Professor of Law

 Ciara Torres-Spelliscy is a professor, teaching courses in Election Law, Corporate Governance, Business Entities, and Constitutional Law.
 Prior to joining Stetson's faculty, Professor Torres-Spelliscy was counsel in the Democracy Program of the Brennan Center for Justice at NYU School of Law where she provided guidance on the issues of money in politics and the judiciary to state and federal lawmakers.
 She was an associate at Arnold & Porter LLP and a staffer for Senator Richard Durbin.

 Professor Torres-Spelliscy has testified before Congress, and state and local legislative bodies as an expert on campaign finance reform.
 She has also helped draft legislation and Supreme Court briefs.
 She is the editor of the 2010 edition of the Brennan Center's campaign finance treatise, "Writing Reform: A Guide to Drafting State and Local Campaign Finance Laws."

 She researches and speaks publicly on campaign finance law as well as judicial selection.
-She has spoken at symposia at 31 universities around the nation.
-She presented at the 2013, the 2015, and the 2018 Annual Conventions of the Association of American Law Schools (AALS) and at the 2014 Annual Convention of the American Constitution Society, and the 2011, the 2014, and the 2016 Annual Conventions of the Council on Governmental Ethics Laws (COGEL).
+She has spoken at symposia at 36 universities around the nation, including Harvard and Stanford.
+She presented at the 2013, the 2015, the 2018, and the 2019 Annual Conventions of the Association of American Law Schools (AALS) and at the 2014 and the 2018 Annual Convention of the American Constitution Society (ACS), and the 2011, the 2014, and the 2016 Annual Conventions of the Council on Governmental Ethics Laws (COGEL).
 In 2016 she spoke at the Federal Election Commission (FEC) at a forum on dark money and foreign money in U.S. elections.
 In 2018, she spoke at the International Society of Public Law's ICON-S conference in Hong Kong.